anabbi/anabbi.github.io/_pages/about.md

 ---
 I am a pharmacist and cancer biologist with post-doctoral experience in computational genomics.
 I strive to become a translational scientist with a vision to improve cancer care through precision immunotherapy.
 Specifically, I am interested in applying multi-omic approaches to identify molecular mechanisms of intrinsic resistance and robust predictive biomarkers through reverse translation.

+##### Main research interests:

+* predictive immune biomarkers via reverse translation to guide prospective clinical trials
+* Identification of novel targets of cancer immunotherapy using a combination of computational and experimental approaches
+* Tumour microenvironment and its evolution over course of disease/treatment

 I am currently a research fellow in <a href="http://pughlab.org/">Dr. Trevor Pugh's laboratory</a> at <a href="https://www.uhn.ca/PrincessMargaret/"> the Princess Margaret Cancer Center</a> located in Toronto, ON.
 Here, I have had the opportunity to work on several translational research projects focused on the immunogenomics of pediatric cancers.
 I am an active member of PRecision Oncology For Young people (PROFYLE) and the recently announced Canadian Pediatric Cancer Consortium (CPCC), two national networks that aim to provide precision medicine for all Canadian children suffering from hard-to-treat cancers.

 Post-doctoral projects: